SQLtattoo/SASKeep/README.md

 <br />

 ## Why this app?
 This came up in a course I was delivering as "something that would be nice to have" in order to keep some track on this.
-Azure does not keep track of the SAS generated for various reasons.
+Azure does not keep track of the SAS generated for various reasons, by design.
+By storing the information in Azure Key Vault you get the audit and visibility you need on the generated SAS as well as who gains access to the secrets.

 ### Some details on Shared Access Signatures (SAS)
 In simple terms, a shared access signature is a signed URL that grants access to storage resources.
 This URL contains a token with specific query parameters, which specifies the level of access granted to the client for the resources.